Press to call 000 If you are facing a crisis right now call Triple Zero (000).

 - to otherwise be able to communicate through lawyers.

-How do I get a Family Violence Restraining Order?TOP
+How do I apply for a Family Violence Restraining Order?TOP

 You may also be able to seek a restraining order in the Children’s Court if the application involves children, and you are related or involved in a child’s care.